IENT/RDPlot/README.rst

 ----
 You can install RDPlot directly via snap for various Linux distributions.
 It was tested with Ubuntu 16.04 and Arch Linux.
-Be aware of the fact that you cannot access any directory in your system when rdplot is installed via snap.
+Be aware of the fact that you cannot access all the directories of your system, when RDPlot is installed via snap.
 This is due to the confinement limitations of snaps.
 You will have access to /home and /media.
 Therefore, you should make sure, that the data you want to plot is accessible under these directories.